ydernov/typing-effect/README.md

 #### Creating a custom hook

 To use TypingEffect with React I suggest creating a custom hook.
-This will make it easy to use by abstracting the cleanup fuctionality and returning a reactive instace reference via `useState` hook.
+This will make it easy to use by abstracting the cleanup fuctionality and returning a reactive instance reference via `useState` hook.

 ##### TypingEffect v1.4.0 example: